 The Best Chum Salmon Lures for Rivers

-River Salmon are a blast to catch, they fight hard and when they are running upstream to spawn your day on the water can be action packed.
-As anglers we must take care to fish responsibility to conserve salmon populations and support work like this that dedicated people are doing to assist with salmon runs.
-Although you may fishing for chum salmon, King Salmon, Coho Salmon and Sockeye Salmon, plus Atlantic Salmon, essentially when it comes to lures salmon are salmon and the lure that works for one species may very will work for catching others.
+River Salmon are a blast to catch; they fight hard, and when they are running upstream to spawn, your day on the water can be action-packed.
+As anglers, we must take care of fish responsibility to conserve salmon populations and support work like this that dedicated people are doing to assist with salmon runs.
+Although you may fish for chum salmon, King Salmon, Coho Salmon, and Sockeye Salmon, plus Atlantic Salmon, essentially, when it comes to lures, salmon are salmon, and the lure that works for one species may very well work for catching others.